davinaics/YOLOv8-ObjectDetection-Rapunzel/README.md

 ## 🏋️ Model Training

+The YOLOv8 model was trained using the annotated Rapunzel dataset obtained from Roboflow.
-The dataset is provided by Roboflow and contains images of the Rapunzel character with bounding box annotations.
+During training, the model learned to detect and localize the Rapunzel character based on bounding box annotations.

 The model used in this project is:
 - YOLOv8 Medium (`yolov8m.pt`)